The City of Walnut Creek works to integrate sustainability into its own facilities. A few of the current and completed projects are highlighted here.

 The City of Walnut Creek has a number of green initiatives for its operations and facilities.
 Recent initiatives include:

-- Lighting and HVAC energy efficiency improvements at the City's 3 garages, Shadelands Art Center, the Gardens at Heather Farm, City Hall, and Lindsay Wildlife Center.
-These upgrades will save $126,973 annually and reduce greenhouse gas emissions by 355 metric tons per year.
+- An energy audit was conducted for major facilities in 2017 to identify what efficiency and HVAC improvements were best to make.
+Lighting and HVAC energy efficiency improvements at the City's 3 garages, Shadelands Art Center, the Gardens at Heather Farm, City Hall, and Lindsay Wildlife Center were identified.
+When complete, these upgrades will save $126,973 annually and reduce greenhouse gas emissions by 355 metric tons per year.

 - Installed new, solar powered BigBelly recycling and trash containers downtown.
 The solar powers internal compactors, which help keep recycling and trash from overflowing and reduce the number of trips that trucks need to make to pick up waste.
 Fewer truck trips helps reduce greenhouse gas emissions.